arm61/pylj/docs/source/particles-and-potentials.md

 Two details of the cut-off matter to anyone comparing with other simulation codes.
 The energy is set to zero at the cut-off with no adjustment for the small interaction that remains, and pylj refuses a potential whose energy at the cut-off is still larger than $k_B T$.

-The box side must lie between 4 and 600 Angstrom.
-A smaller box has room for one atom at most, and in a larger one the atoms are too small to see.

 ## Building a simulation

 A simulation is built from the number of atoms, the temperature in kelvin, the box side in Angstrom, and the model: the species present, and the potential that acts between each pair of species.
 The cell below builds nine argon atoms in a 20 Angstrom box at 300 K: